RiskOfResources/photomode/README.md

 Certain features will not work without it installed.

 ### Notes
+#### DebugToolkit PageUp Key Conflict
+[Debug Toolkit](https://thunderstore.io/package/IHarbHD/DebugToolkit/) v3.20.0  added a feature to toggle the console with `PageUp` by default which conflicts with the PhotoMode time scale keybinding.
+To disable this behavior either set the `Console Key` in the DebugToolkit config to `None` or change the `Increase Time Scale` key binding in the PhotoMode config file or RiskOfOption UI.

 #### Flickering textures?
 Some things don't work well with anti-aliasing so you'll need to disable that in the post-processing settings.